alinabilali/alinabilali/README.md

 - 👋 Hi, I’m Alina Bila (@alinabilali)!
 A passionate computer science student from Malaysia.
 - 📝 My major is web technology.
-- 👀 I’m interested in web developement, web APIs and cloud computing.
+- 👀 I’m interested in web development, web APIs and cloud computing.
 - 🌱 I’m currently learning C, Java, JavaScript, React, Web Services, .NET, Computer Networking, and much more!
 - 📫 How to reach me: alinaiscoding.carrd.co

 <!---
 alinabilali/alinabilali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.